-Part I, Line (a) - Disease or condition directly leading to death only condition reported in Part I of the certificate.
+Enter on Part I Line (a) the direct cause of death; that is, the disease or complication which led directly to death.
+There must always be an entry on Part I Line (a) and this condition may be the only condition reported in Part I of the certificate.
 If conditions such as cardiac arrest or respiratory failure are entered on Part I Line (a), always enter the underlying cause(s) on Part I Lines (b), (c), etc. to indicate the sequence of events leading to the death.